 Still on the fence?
 Try one of the 8 Unexpected Ways To Practice Gratitude That Aren't Journaling.

 Breathing is a simple, effective way to reduce stress quickly and easily.
 It can improve the quality of your meditation practice as well.
 This breathing exercise can be done by anyone, anywhere, anytime.

 Sit comfortably with your knees bent and your shoulders, head, and neck relaxed.

 Place one hand on your upper chest and the other just below your rib cage.
 This will allow you to feel your diaphragm move as you breathe.

 Breathe in slowly through your nose so your stomach moves out against your hand.
 The hand on your chest should remain as still as possible.

 Tighten your stomach muscles, letting them fall inward as you exhale through pursed lips.
 The hand on your upper chest must remain as still as possible.

 12:30 PM: Maximize your lunch break with this 20-minute core workout.

-Lunchtime exercise can help you to build a healthier attitude towards your work-life balance, which is crucial during this time.
+Lunchtime exercise can help you to build a healthier attitude towards your work-life balance, which is crucial for home wellness during this time.
 A midday workout allows you to split a long workday into two halves, separated by an activity that makes you feel good.
 This engages your brain and body in a different way, giving you a chance to refresh your workday with the positive hormonal and psychological benefits that exercise brings.